Entacapone: Metabolism and elimination

 Entacapone is primarily metabolized to its glucuronide in the liver, and 5% are converted into the Z-isomer.
 It has a half-life of approximately 0.3–0.7 hours, with only 0.2% being excreted unchanged in the urine.

+Research

+Restless legs syndrome

+Entacapone, in conjunction with levodopa and carbidopa, was under development for use in the treatment of restless legs syndrome (RLS), but development was discontinued.